 I live in Kansas, right in tornado alley.
 I can remember countless tornado warnings and hiding under couches and in the bathtub as a kid, and in our basement as an adult with my own children.

 If you live in tornado alley as well, you know that by getting yourself and your family to the innermost room or hallway in your home (as far away from windows as possible), in your basement or storm shelter if you live in an apartment or mobile home is safest.
 But what should you take with you to your shelter?

-8 Things to Keep in Your Tornado or Storm Shelter
+8 Things to Keep in Your Storm Shelter

 If the worst happens, you don’t want to be barefoot or in your socks, climbing over the rubble after a tornado.